 Yet whilst the landscape is rugged, this boutique hotel has manicured, contemporary good looks.
 There are squashy sofas and woodburners in the lounges, 17 swish bedrooms, and a heated pool, sauna and spa to ease aching muscles.
 Floor-to-ceiling windows maximise the glorious views and the polished lacquer walls give the hotel a Scandinavian feel.
 This is a year-round destination: come in spring for mountain flowers, summer for perfect walking conditions, autumn for blankets of red-gold leaves or winter to go snow-shoeing and skiing.

-- Staff are super friendly and kind: on each of our 3 visits, they couldn't have been nicer
+- Staff are super friendly and kind: on each of our three visits, they couldn't have been nicer

 - Stylish rooms have a surpisingly modest price tag: you get a whole lot of comfort for your euros

-- Owner João is passionate about the region and has mapped out trails for various levels of agility: from gentle 2-hour strolls right through to full day hikes
+- Owner João is passionate about the region and has mapped out trails for various levels of agility: from gentle two-hour strolls right through to full day hikes

 - Fab food: menus showcase regional specialities and the presentation is worthy of the smartest restaurant